nouseus/single-cycle-computer/README.md

 ├── sim/          # ModelSim simulation results
 └── docs/         # Documentation and design notes
 ```
+You can find all the details in those folders.

 ## 🛠️ Tools Used
 - **Quartus II:** For design synthesis and FPGA implementation.